Is It Illegal to Pass a Left Turning Vehicle By Using the Shoulder of the Road?

-A Driver Who Passes Another Vehicle on the Right By Driving Off the Road Onto An Unpaved Shoulder Violates Section 150 of the Highway Traffic Act and May Receive a Fine of $1,000 Plus Victim Surcharge and Court Costs.
-A Driver Found Guilty and Convicted Receives Three (3) Demerit Points and Possible Insurance Rate Increases.
+Passing Another Vehicle By Driving Off the Road Onto An Unpaved Shoulder Is Illegal Subject to Exception For Certain Emergency Vehicles and Other Vehicles.
+The Applicable Fine May Be Up to $1,000 Plus Victim Surcharge and Court Costs.
+A Guilty Driver Will Also Receive Three (3) Demerit Points and Possible Insurance Rate Increases.

 Understanding the Restrictions Against Passing On the Right of Another Vehicle Including a Left Turning Vehicle